KarimDahawy/CapStone-Project/README.md

 This technique is excuted based on the following:

  1. Generating the final waypoints to make the vehicle moves on straight lines.
  2. Use the Controller part in order to control throttle, steering and brake actions of the Autonomous Vehicle.
  3. Integrating the traffic light detection and classification, so this node subscribes to (/traffic_waypoint) topic.
-    4. The (/final_waypoint) is updated based on the traffic light color: o if RED, the velocity of the vehicle decelerates through the future waypoints. o if GREEN, the velocity accelerates till the Maximum allowable speed through future waypoints.
+ 4. The (/final_waypoint) is updated based on the traffic light color:
+   * if RED, the velocity of the vehicle decelerates through the future waypoints.
+   * if GREEN, the velocity accelerates till the Maximum allowable speed through future waypoints.

 ### 2. Control:
 ---------------